 Just hanging with the Magna Carta.
 Unlike Ross Perot's MC at National archives, I could photo this one.
 Unexpected treasure.Christ Church Cathedral DublinVisit DublinTourism IrelandFailte Ireland

-Most pubs serve standard Irish entrees like fish & chips, steak & Guinness pie, and soup with bread.
-A couple of Dublin pubs we visited for meals and pints included Doheny & Nesbitt, Bull & Castle, The Hairy Lemon, and The Cobblestone (no food).
+Most Dublin pubs serve standard Irish entrees like fish & chips, steak & Guinness pie, and soup with bread.
+Pubs in Dublin we visited for meals and pints included Doheny & Nesbitt, Bull & Castle, The Hairy Lemon, and The Cobblestone (no food).

 Several cafes in Dublin offer a quick bite, baked goods, or cup of tea.
 Queen of Tarts offered an amazing daily soup and this scrumptious dessert.